Afri-pay/AfriPay/AfriPay_READINESS_PLAN.md

 Prioritize issues that create meaningful Stellar/Soroban/payment infrastructure contributions.

-Do not create artificial tasks merely for external review rewards.
+Do not create artificial tasks or inflate issue scope.

 ## Phase 11 — external review comparison

-Use:

-External campaign analytics are intentionally out of scope for this repository.

-and external review's official documentation to understand the current ecosystem.
+Use repository health, contributor experience, technical quality, and project impact to understand the current ecosystem.

 Compare AfriPay against paid projects in terms of: